- Conflicting priorities create team conflict and inhibit collaboration

 Back to Our Short Story on Team Collaboration

 Imagine that was the case for Bob and Maria.
 Now, instead of Bob being focused on Project A and Maria being focused on Project B, they are each focused on Project A. Now, completing Feature Z is at the top of Maria’s list.
-Maria understands the most important thing she can do right now is get that done, to the Project A is completed.
+Maria understands the most important thing she can do right now is get that done, to get Project A completed.
 Even though Project A doesn’t contribute directly to Maria’s KPI’s, her boss understands that the most important thing she can do right now is Feature Z, which helps Bob’s KPI’s.

 Because the team as a whole – the organization – has determined that improving Bob’s KPI’s is the most impactful thing the organization can focus on to improve organizational results overall.